 The carrying amount of cash and cash equivalents, restricted cash, receivables, accounts payable, and loans from financial institutions approximate the fair value.
-The estimated fair value of the Company's LIBOR cap agreement is a Level 2 investment.
+The estimated fair value of the Company's interest rate cap agreement is not significant and is a Level 2 investment.